I enjoy preparing dinner and pondering for a moment while looking into the fridge and considering the options available to me.

 14) Spinach Ravioli Lasagna

-Ravioli lasagna is perfect for people who want the energy of lasagna but don’t want the hassle of actually making a lasagna.
-All you have to do is get a baking dish and layer frozen ravioli, a bit of marinara sauce, and some mozzarella cheese.
+Ravioli lasagna is great for people who want the energy of lasagna without the work of actually making a lasagna.
+All you have to do is grab a baking dish and layer some frozen ravioli, a little marinara sauce, and some mozzarella cheese.

 15) Chicken Tortilla Soup